qrzn23/min/wip/magick/content.md

 It should be unnecessary to insist that the above ideas apply only to the Absolute.
-Toothache is still painful, and deceit degrading, to a man, relatively to his situation in the world of illusion ; he does his Will by avoiding them.
-But the existence of a Evil” is fatal to philosophy so long as it is supposed to be independent of conditions ; and to accustom the mind “to make no difference” between any two ideas as such is to emancipate it from the thralldom of terror.
+Toothache is still painful, and deceit degrading, to a man, relatively to his situation in the world of illusion; he does his Will by avoiding them.
+But the existence of a Evil” is fatal to philosophy so long as it is supposed to be independent of conditions; and to accustom the mind “to make no difference” between any two ideas as such is to emancipate it from the thralldom of terror.